 INTRODUCTION

 Peas (Pisum sativum L.) are the second most widely planted legume in the world.
 Peas are consumed both in their green and dried forms all around the world.
 Around 5.7 million tonnes of peas were produced in India in the year 2020.
-Since peas are mostly processed into multiple food formats such as frozen, dried, and canned form, the outermost pod is remains unused.
-This outer seed coat, makes up 35–40% of the fresh weight of peas and if not properly utilized or disposed, can attract pathogens, posing a threat to human and animal life.
+Since peas are mostly processed into multiple food formats such as frozen, dried, and canned forms, the outermost pod remains unused.
+This outer seed coat makes up 35–40% of the fresh weight of peas and, if not properly utilized or disposed of, can attract pathogens, posing a threat to human and animal life.
 These pea pods are rich reserves of fibre, carbohydrates, and crude proteins and may have numerous food applications.
 In addition, they are also rich in many macronutrients such as potassium, magnesium, iron and zinc and exhibit a low calorific value of 210 kcal/100 g, primarily because of their limited fat content (1).
 Pea pods have also been reported to contain phenolic acids such as cinnamic acids (5-cafeoylquinic acid, rosmarinic acid and quinic acid) and benzoic acids (e.g. gallic acid).
-Other polyphenols that occur in pea pods include favonoids that consist of favanones (naringenin and hesperidin), favanols (epicatechin and catechin), favonols (quercetin, quercetin 3-galattoside, and rutin), favones (luteolin, diosmin, apigenin and kaemferol 3-glucoside) and isofavones (genistein and myricetin) (2).
+Other polyphenols that occur in pea pods include flavonoids that consist of flavanones (naringenin and hesperidin), flavanols (epicatechin and catechin), flavonols (quercetin, quercetin 3-galattoside, and rutin), flavones (luteolin, diosmin, apigenin and kaempferol 3-glucoside) and isoflavones (genistein and myricetin) (2).

 Drying is among the earliest and oldest techniques for maintaining crop quality (3).
-In the food industry, drying is a traditional and unmatched physical method of food preservation that is used for both direct product preparation and additional processing (4).The sun and solar drying have drawbacks, such as temperature swings, unregulated humidity, and unsanitary circumstances that lead to subpar food items.
-One of the more cost-effective and regulated methods of drying is tray drying; however, at higher temperatures, colour deterioration and heat-labile nutrients, such as vitamin C, may occur.
-Nowadays, microwave drying is also becoming more and more popular because of its even energy distribution and quick drying time, but it also has drawbacks such uneven heating and texture changes.
-By immersing food ingredients in aqueous solutions with high osmotic pressure, including sugar and salts, and then drying them conventionally, osmotic dehydration is used to partially remove water from the ingredients.
+In the food industry, drying is a traditional and unmatched physical method of food preservation that is used for both direct product preparation and additional processing (4).
+Sun drying (SD) and solar drying (SolD) have drawbacks, such as temperature swings, unregulated humidity, and unsanitary circumstances that lead to subpar food items.
+One of the more cost-effective and regulated methods of drying is tray drying (TD); however, at higher temperatures, colour deterioration and heat-labile nutrients, such as vitamin C, may occur.
+Nowadays, microwave drying (MD) is also becoming more popular because of its even energy distribution and quick drying time.
+However, it also has drawbacks, such as uneven heating and texture changes.
+By immersing food ingredients in aqueous solutions with high osmotic pressure, including sugar and salts, then drying them conventionally, osmotic dehydration (OD) is used to partially remove water from the ingredients.
 Leaching of soluble components from food material into the steeping solution and prolonged drying durations are the primary drawbacks of osmotic drying.
 By using a low temperature and vacuum, the freeze-drying method, which is based on the sublimation principle, preserves food products' original flavour, texture, aroma, and maximal nutrients.
-Because it reduces lipid oxidation and the breakdown of bioactive ingredients, freeze drying is used on an industrial scale for long-term food storage (5).
+As it reduces lipid oxidation and bioactive ingredients breakdown, freeze-drying is used on an industrial scale for long-term food storage (5).
 This study attempts to determine the best drying technique that maintains product stability and safety while minimizing nutrient losses, especially with regard to protein, fibre, fat, ash, and vital minerals.
 Enhancing nutrient retention, improving food processing methods, and promoting the creation of premium dried food items are all possible outcomes of the research.

 Materials and methods